My Story …

 I’m Jemima

-I didn’t always love reading.
-While I enjoyed books in primary school, by high school, I struggled to focus and found it hard to engage with the books I was exposed to.
-I turned to visual arts, which helped me manage the rest of my schooling and to feel free and good about myself.
-It wasn’t until I left school, that a love of books and reading rekindled.
+I didn’t always love reading or books.
+While I enjoyed reading and listening to stories in my earlier years, especially at library visits with my mother, or my father’s oral recounts of One Thousand and One Nights, by high school, I struggled to focus, and I found it difficult to connect with the books around me.
+I turned to art, which helped me manage the rest of my schooling and to feel free and good about myself.
+It wasn’t until after I left school - when I discovered books that felt relevant and interesting to me - that a love for reading was rekindled.